PaddiM8/luno-lei/content/grammar/index.md

 ### Stacking cases

+Stacking cases are added after regular cases.
+For example, the `In-` case could be combined with locative to create inessive, `-lie`.

 | Case     | Suffix | Uses                |
 | -------- | ------ | ------------------- |
 | In-      | -e     | in, inside          |